Skip to main content

 • Recommended resolution: minimum width of 1600px for optimal display on the investor backoffice

-Uploading progress is shown in the bottom-right corner.
+The uploading progress is displayed in the bottom-right corner.

-Once uploaded, images appear in a grid layout.
+Once uploaded, media files appear in a grid layout.

 0:00